-- 1) Student Account balance 15 days past due - a) The student will receive a balance due reminder email. - i) The student will be switched to the default MCU Monthly Payment Plan and is expected to pay the balance due in full immediately. - (1) The default MCU Monthly Payment Plan is your Cost of Program, Technology Fee, and Annual Student Fee (if applicable) divided by four (4) and is due on the first day of the month. - (2) If a student requires an MCU Customized Payment Plan, it must be requested using the MCU Customized Payment Plan Request Form located in the Student Finances Folder in the Files section of Populi.
-See MCU Customized Payment Plan Policy - (3) An Exception to Policy Request may also be required - ii) The balance due must be paid in full or the student's account will be placed on hold at 30 days past due; if not paid in full at 60 days past due, the student will be withdrawn.
+- 1) Student Account balance 15 days past due - a) The student will receive a balance due reminder email. - The student will be switched to the default MCU Monthly Payment Plan and is expected to pay the balance due in full immediately. - The default MCU Monthly Payment Plan is the balance of your Cost of Program, Technology Fee, and Annual Student Fee (if applicable) divided by four (4) and is due on the first day of the month. - (2) If a student needs more flexibility in timing and the amount for payments, they can request an MCU Customized Payment Plan using the MCU Customized Payment Plan Request Form located in the Student Finances Folder in the Files section of Populi.
+See MCU Customized Payment Plan Policy - (3) An Exception to Policy Request may also be required - The balance due must be paid in full or the student's account will be placed on hold at 30 days past due; if not paid in full at 60 days past due, the student will be withdrawn.